TedHusted/awake/awake.md/awake.md

 “Second,” George continues, “I’m putting the final touches on the data for the Presidential Brief meeting today.
 I’m trying to correlate two data streams and my access to one stream is limited.
 Can I send you a link?”

 “Sure.
 Shouldn’t take a minute.
 Synergy is what we do.
 We have almost an hour before the meeting at zero five hundred.”
-Her voice distracted and flat.

 Jill transferred the hyperlink from her implant to her workstation.
 Then, she waded into the data streams.